key-networks/ztncui-containerized/README.md

 ## License
 This is open source code, licensed under the GNU GPLv3, and is free to use on those terms.
 If you are interested in commercial licensing, please contact us via the contact form at [key-networks.com](https://key-networks.com) .

+## Thanks
+@flantel for contributing "Update exec.sh to allow override of HTTP_ variables from environment".